danthegoodman1/SQLGateway/README.md

 ## TODO

-- Concurrency management for accessing a pool connection for a transaction (need a mutex)
-- Scan and abort transactions in background
 - Query handling use transaction if txid exists
 - Endpoints for commit and rollback
 - Register transaction with redis if needed